 It was humbling to be somewhere so beautiful and pristine, to see its scale and to briefly become a small moving part of it.

-Reported by Martin Moore for our AA Directions Winter 2017 issue
+Reported by Martin Moore for our AA Directions Summer 2017 issue

 Visit the AA Traveller website for places to stay.